 What factors affect results?
 Airports are locally-owned and decisions regarding improvements are handled at the local level.
-Challenges are presented when a pavement is in need of rehabilitation but the airport owner has prioritized other projects.
-As high priority safety projects are completed, airports are again shifting their focus to pavement rehabilitation priorities.
+Challenges occur when a pavement is in need of rehabilitation but the airport owner has prioritized other projects.
+As high priority safety projects are completed, airports are expected to begin shifting their focus to pavement rehabilitation priorities.
 In addition, as runway pavement needs are met, WisDOT anticipates that taxiway and apron pavement rehabilitation will become a higher priority that will result in a rebound in the overall rating at or near the target level in the coming years.
+The level of state funding has remained relatively flat for more than 10 years.
+Inflationary effects have resulted in less buying power over time.

 What are we doing to improve?
-The department established minimum PCI levels that provide a threshold value for pavements according to use and airport classification.
-These thresholds provide the department and local authorities with the ability to prioritize projects and the capability to budget and program future pavement rehabilitation projects.
+The department established minimum PCI levels to provide a threshold value for pavements according to use and airport classification.
+These thresholds provide the department and local authorities with the ability to prioritize projects and to program future pavement rehabilitation projects.
 The goal is to keep these pavements at or slightly above their minimum values when construction work actually occurs.